nrs-org/novelslop/content/vol_01/chap_16.typ

   come, so it's just me and her..."

   They did not do any running yesterday, and Hina did not even wait for them to come for morning practice.
 So that could only mean one thing.
-Though, she could not say it to Mikoto, since it seemed quite sensitive...
+Though, Mona did not want to spell it out for Mikoto.

   "So basically they are just ghost members?"
 Uta immediately told Mikoto what was on Mona's mind.